This article outlines how to create a mobile guide.

 Guide activation methods

-Select how a guide will be activated.
-Available activation options can be found in the action bar > Activation Settings:
+- Select how a guide will be activated.
+Available activation options can be found in the action bar in Activation Settings:

-- Target Element: When the user clicks the feature you defined.
+- Target Element - When your customer clicks the feature you defined.

-- Launch Guide From Guide: In order for a guide to be launched from another guide (SDK 2.10+), there is no need to set a specific activation method (you can leave all activation methods unselected).
+- Launch Guide From Guide - To launch a guide from another guide, you do not need to set a specific activation method.
+You can leave all activation methods unselected.
 This option can also be combined with other activation methods.

 App Launch - Guide is launched to segmented visitors as soon as the startSession method is called and the mobile session starts.